| Parliamentary Assembly of the Council

 which he had reportedly been suspended in March 2002, preventing

+him practising a profession as a lawyer.
 The prominent human rights lawyer and chairperson of the Human

 Rights Center, Vera Stremkovskaya, came under renewed pressure from